taiga2921/ICT632_smart_travel_planner/docs/system-architecture.md

 1. **Free-tier services are used.** All cloud services, external APIs, and any hosting platforms are used under their free tiers, which may impose rate limits, storage limits, or feature restrictions.
 2. **Internet connection is required.** The application does not support offline mode in the current version.
 All features require an active internet connection.
-3. **OpenTripMap API request limits.** The OpenTripMap free tier imposes a daily limit on API requests.
-Heavy usage may result in temporary unavailability of the attraction search feature.
+3. **SerpAPI request limits.** The SerpAPI free tier imposes a monthly search quota shared by the attraction, restaurant, and hotel features.
+Heavy usage may result in temporary unavailability of those searches.
 4. **Weather data accuracy depends on Open-Meteo.** The accuracy and geographic coverage of weather forecasts depend entirely on the Open-Meteo data provider.
 5. **The Express API runs locally.** During development and demonstration, the backend runs on the developer's local machine and requires the phone and laptop to be connected to the same Wi-Fi network for real device testing.
 6. **Flight booking is not included.** The system does not integrate with any airline or flight booking service.